COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 ### Twinning

-Twinning does not change the structural model, but it does change the way of determining `_refln.F_meas` from the observations.
+Twinning does not change the structural model, but it may change the way `_refln.F_meas` is calculated from the observations.
 A formalism of `twinning` is assigned, and as for powder separate formalisms need to be assigned for each distinct structural model.